 The Company has agreements with certain finance companies that provide the Company with global credit risk management services.
 Under these agreements, the finance companies provide credit protection on certain of the Company's Members in the event of their inability to pay.
 The Company established a Factoring Agreement with GMAC Commercial Finance LLC (GMAC) and credit underwriting services with Euler Hermes ACI (Euler), which provides a level of credit risk protection.
 In addition, the Company and Silicon Valley Bank (SVB), entered into a Non-Recourse Receivable Purchase Agreement on November 28, 2005 ("SVB Receivable Agreement") whereby SVB agrees to buy from the Company all rights and title to and interest in the payment of all sums owing or to be owing from certain Members arising out of certain invoices of such Members up to an aggregate of \$10 million.
 The Company has determined that the SVB Receivable Agreement does not qualify for sale treatment.
 Specifically, the Company does not believe the transfer of receivables meets the first condition set forth in the accounting standards, requiring the isolation of the transferred assets from the transferor.
 Settlement of transferred receivables are routinely made by Members by making payments on account rather than paying off specific invoices.
-In addition, since the Company nets in greeivables are commingled with assets of the Company and as such are not deemed to be "put presumptively beyond the reach of the transferor and its creditors," as required under the guidance.
+In addition, since the Company nets its Members' buying and selling activity, certain invoices are settled via buying a Members' activity on the Exchange.
+Remittances received from Members in payment of receivables are commingled with assets of the Company and as such are not deemed to be "put presumptively beyond the reach of the transferor and its creditors," as required under the guidance.
 The Company records the proceeds under the SVB Receivable Agreement as a liability until sums received from Members are remitted to SVB.
-As of December 31, 2009 and 2008, approximately \$2.0 million and \$0.4 million of proceeds from receivables are reflected in "Due to Silcon Valley Bank" in the accompanying balance sheets.
-Under the terms of our agreements, GMAC, SVB or Euler assumes the credit risk of selected Members to enable such Members to purchase voice calls or data capacity on the Com
+As of December 31, 2009 and 2008, approximately \$2.0 million and \$0.4 million of proceeds from receivables are reflected in "Due to Silicon Valley Bank" in the accompanying balance sheets.
+Under t